Macartney-Christopher/5-Axis-Camera-Position-Control/Hardware.md

 *Note: The final objective is to have five total stepper motors, two more than what the PCB accounts for.*

 ##### Soldering
-&nbsp;&nbsp;&nbsp;The only challenge wben soldering is keeping the headers in the upright position while soldering on the opposite side.
+&nbsp;&nbsp;&nbsp;The only challenge is keeping the headers in the upright position while soldering on the opposite side.
 Additionally, this project upgrade counts 3x hall sensors wired to headers, 8x 7-10cm F-F wires, and 2x 7-10cm F-F split wires.

 ### Nano Compatibility
 #### Using an Arduino Nano
 &nbsp;&nbsp;&nbsp;Isaac879 uses almost the entire static and dynamic memory available on an Arduino Nano to complete his project.
 The PCB worked when adding the Nano to the PCB and uploading isaac879's original code.

 ##### Problem
-&nbsp;&nbsp;&nbsp;Initializing the two additional steppers with AccelStepper quickly take up memory in the Nano.
+&nbsp;&nbsp;&nbsp;Initializing the two additional steppers with AccelStepper quickly takes up memory in the Nano.
 The code takes up 107% capacity only with initilization.
 Removing functions that are not critical, such as all that operate the camera shutter, is still not enough.
 An alternative board is necessary.

 ##### Solution
 &nbsp;&nbsp;&nbsp;The Arduino Nano 33 BLE solves the memory issue.
 Moreover, the board has CPU Flash Memory which replaces the EEPROM.